pomdb/pomdb-go/README.md

 ## Pagination

 PomDB supports pagination using the `Limit` and `Token` fields of the query.
 The `Limit` field is used to specify the maximum number of objects to return per page, and the `Token` field is used to specify the starting point for the next page.
-If there are more objects to return, PomDB will set the `NextToken` field of the response to the token for the next page.
-If there are no more objects to return, `NextToken` will be an empty string.
+If there are more objects to return, PomDB will set the `NextToken` field of the response.
+If there are no more objects to return, `NextToken` will be an empty string:

 ```go